LeavesMC/docs/docs/leaves/configuration.md

 #### mending-compatibility-infinity

 - **default**: `false`
-- **description**: If sets to "true", then both "mending" and "infinity" can exist on a bow.
+- **description**: If enabled, then both "mending" and "infinity" can exist on a bow.

 #### shave-snow-layers

 - **default**: `true`
-- **description**: If sets to "true", then shovels can dig snow layer by layer.
+- **description**: If enabled, then shovels can dig snow layer by layer.

 #### ignore-lc

 - **default**: `false`
-- **description**: If sets to "true", then mobs spawn will ignore the effect of lc value.
+- **description**: If enabled, then mobs spawn will ignore the effect of lc value.

 :::caution